-All new drivers in Ohio are required to start with a Temporary Instruction Permit Identification Card (TIPIC), also known as a driver’s permit, if they are applying for a license for the first time.
+All new drivers in Ohio are required to start with a Temporary Instruction Permit Identification Card (TIPIC) when applying for a license for the first time.

-The TIPIC will let you practice driving under the supervision of a licensed driver.
-If you under 18 years old, you need to hold and practice with your permit for at least 6 months before you can take your driving skills test.
+The temporary instruction permit, also known as the driver’s permit, will let you practice driving under the supervision of a licensed driver.
+If you are under 18 years old, you need to hold and practice with your permit for at least 6 months before you can take your driving skills test.
 There is no such restriction if you are over 18.

 How to Get a Temporary Instruction Permit in Ohio

-There are a number of steps you need to complete before you can receive your temporary instruction permit.
+There are a number of steps you need to complete before you can receive your permit.
 Here’s a step-by-step list of what you need to know.

 - Locate your closest Ohio Driver Exam Station.
 You may also need to book an appointment in advance.
 Make sure to verify the available days and hours for testing beforehand.

 - Gather Your Documents.
-You will need to bring approved documents to prove:
+You will need to bring approved documents proving the following: